-The Department of Public Safety (DPS) shall be responsible for securing an incident site and notifying the designated representative (or alternate in designee’s absence) of the following departments:
+The UA Little Rock Police Department shall be responsible for securing an incident site and notifying the designated representative (or alternate in designee’s absence) of the following departments:

 - Facilities Management